 that will have equal status to the BBFC,

 DCMS will fund the BBFC's start up, and those already incurred. subject to final agreement once legislative approvals are in place.

 Please note, this letter Is nonbinding and constitutes an indication of intent rather than creating a liability or obligation of any nature whatsoever to DCMS or the BBFC.

 very soon and would like to thank you once again for your valuable contribution and ongoing co-operation.

 When you legislate at break-neck speed, and fail to consult, things will go wrong.
 This is absolutely the case with Age Verification (AV) in the Digital Economy Bill, which now seems set to include website blocking to bolster use of AV technologies.

-technologies.
 This is likely to lead to high risks of credit card fraud and privacy abuse.